 Presented by: Christopher F. Hawthorne, CPCU, CIC

 As we settle into winter, it is an appropriate time to revisit the issue of liability from slip and falls (S&F).
-As mentioned in prior Cleary Quarterly articles, the Massachusetts laws have changed making it easier to establish liability to those involved.
+As mentioned in prior Cleary Quarterly articles, Massachusetts laws have changed, making it easier to establish liability to those involved.
 As such, we are seeing an increasing number of slip and fall claims filed against our clients.
 When someone is injured, who is responsible?

 As an example, Mr. Smith is walking into a local restaurant and slips on ice.
 After Mr. Smith falls and injures himself, he or his attorney may identify several potentially responsible parties.
 Those responsible might be the restaurant, the property owner or a snow removal contractor if one is used.
 All three will need to notify their General Liability insurance carrier and potentially, three different carriers will then post a reserve on their insured’s file be it the restaurant, the property owner and the snow removal contractor.